Opinion | Climate change is not just a global threat. It’s also a local one.

 More substantive climate consequences, affecting people’s yards, homes, businesses and health, are apparent across the country.

-Consider this week’s headlines: a nor’easter is drenching New England, while California recovers from what The Post called “a Level 5 out of 5 atmospheric river” that dumped inches of rain and created mudslide conditions in areas previously wrecked by climate-change-driven wildfires.
+Consider this week’s headlines: A nor’easter is drenching New England, while California recovers from what The Post called “a Level 5 out of 5 atmospheric river” that dumped inches of rain and created mudslide conditions in areas previously wrecked by climate-change-driven wildfires.

-They’re part of a larger story of sea-level rise, storm surge, coastal flooding, cratering sinkholes and intense rain events (all climate driven) that have led to more home losses.
+They’re part of a larger story of sea-level rise, storm surge, coastal flooding, cratering sinkholes and intense rain events (all climate-driven) that have led to more home losses.
 The increasing severity of supercell storm events (which can include tornadoes) across the country has taken a toll on our housing as well as our power grid.
 Already in 2021, there have been 18 weather/climate disasters, each producing more than $1 billion in damages.

 A recent article in the Lancet noted that climate change is fast becoming the defining narrative of human health.
 Allergies and asthma are on the rise because of a changing climate.
 Unfamiliar tick-borne diseases proliferate as their vectors move ever northward.
 It used to be just Lyme disease.
 But now add to that ehrlichiosis, babesiosis, anaplasmosis, Rocky Mountain spotted fever and the alpha-gal syndrome — all transmitted by ticks that are on the march.